Drug Dependency

 3) A highly nutritious diet is provided to give the body the essential components it needs to fuel the mechanics of detoxification.
 This is combined with gentle exercise and massage to assist in moving toxins out of the body.

-4) We have a multitude of therapies to choose from for the physical change, but long term permanent change is always facilitated in conjunction with the psychological therapies we select for each client.
+4) We have a multitude of therapies to choose from for the initial physical changes, but long term permanent change is always facilitated in conjunction with the psychological therapies we select for each client.

 We can help you overcome a variety of challenges

-Our personal, tailored BioPsychoSocial programs are designed to empower you to deal with
+Our personally tailored, holistic and integrative programs are designed to empower you to deal with

 issues in your life including: